 Early Life – Osho

 Osho or Bhagwan Shree Rajneesh was born in 1931 in Central India.
 He was a charismatic and gifted speaker who became the leader of a worldwide new spiritual movement.
-It is said that at the age of 21 he attained enlightenment or Samadhi.
-At the time he was studying philosophy at the University of Saugar.
-On receiving a masters degree he taught philosophy at the University of Jabalpur for nine years.
+It is claimed that at the age of 21 he attained enlightenment or Samadhi.
+At the time, he was studying philosophy at the University of Saugar.
+On receiving a masters degree, he taught philosophy at the University of Jabalpur for nine years.

 Philosophy and Beliefs of Osho

 Osho was born into a Jain family.
 He though never believed in any one religion but combined elements of many religions such as Buddhism, Hinduism and Christianity.
-However he also added new types of meditation practise.
+However, he also added new types of meditation practice.
 His philosophy was a type of Monism that God was in everything.
-All human beings were in essence divine, it was just that there were different manifestations of that divinity.
+All human beings were in essence divine; it was just that there were different manifestations of that divinity.
 He introduced a new type of meditation that involved letting go of all attachments to the past and future and ego.

 If a seeker could attain a consciousness where there was “no past, no future, no attachment, no mind, no ego, no self.”
 Then he would attain enlightenment.
-One different practise he advocated was to practise physical exercise just before meditation.
-Unlike many Indian gurus Osho taught that sex was not an obstacle to spiritual progress.
-Although many of his disciples led fairly simple and frugal lifestyles Osho was well known for his love of cars.
+One different practice he advocated was to practise physical exercise just before meditation.
+Unlike many Indian gurus, Osho taught that sex was not an obstacle to spiritual progress.
+Although many of his disciples led fairly simple and frugal lifestyles, Osho was well known for his love of cars.
 It is said he amassed over 20 Rolls Royces.